Financial-Times/ui-style-guide/docs/legacy.md

 This is only ever to be used for Fast FT

 #####Right Rail Module Containing Lists
-Items listed with in a RHR module should appear as follows.

 On FT.com the RHR modules can contain, for example;
 * RSS feed
 * Twitter feed